 Students normally complete all coursework for the doctoral degree (except dissertation credits), before taking comprehensives.
 Occasionally, a student who trails only one course from the general psychology core or the methods (not statistics) area may be approved to take comps.
 Such cases are reviewed by faculty individually.
 Comprehensive exams are offered twice a year; once in January and once in July (see timeline below).
 Students must register their desire to take comprehensive exams and form their comprehensive examinations committee by the November before Summer comps or by the May before Winter comps.
-This is done by filling out the form below and turning it in to both your advisor and program coordinator.
-This form is then taken to the next faculty meeting for approval.
+This is done by filling out both the Application for Approval to Take Comprehensive Exams Form and Approval of Ph.D.
+Comprehensive Exam Committee Form (below) and turning them in to both your advisor and program coordinator.
+These forms are then taken to the next faculty meeting for approval.
 The composition of the comprehensive exam committee may be changed up to the date that the specialized reading list is finalized.
 No change to a committee will be permitted in the case that a retake of the exam is necessary because the student has failed the exam.

 Shortly after students are approved to take comprehensives, they will receive more information about the examination, including a sample rating form used by faculty to evaluate student's written performance, and sample written comments on answers from faculty.
-Students will also receive at this time the standard core reading list for comprehensive exams which is developed and updated at least every other year by faculty.
+Students should also discuss with their advisor the general topic areas to be covered, and what is expected in terms of depth and breadth of answers.